Matrix Algebras with a Certain Compression Property II: Main Result and Applications

 \item[(ii)]$\mc{A}=\cc I$ or $\mc{A}$ is similar to $\mm_k\oplus\cc I_{n-k}$ for some positive integer $k$. \end{itemize}

 \end{cor}

 \begin{proof}

-Since $I$ and $\mm_k\oplus\cc I_{n-k}$ are unitizations of $\mc{LR}$-algebras, it is obvious that (ii) implies (i).
-Assume now that (i) holds, and so that $\mc{A}$ is a unital, semi-simple subalgebra of $\mm_n$ that admits the compression property.
-Furthermore, assume that $\mc{A}$ is in reduced block upper triangular form with respect to some orthogonal decomposition $\bigoplus_{i=1}^m\mc{V}_i$ of $\cc^n$.
-Since $\mc{A}$ is semi-simple, $\mc{A}$ is similar to $BD(\mc{A})$ by Theorem~\ref{every alg is similar to BD plus rad theorem}.
-By Theorem~\ref{main result}, we may assume that $\mc{A}=BD(\mc{A})$.
+Since $\cc I$ and $\mm_k\oplus\cc I_{n-k}$ are unitizations of $\mc{LR}$-algebras, it is obvious that (ii) implies (i).
+Assume now that (i) holds, so $\mc{A}$ is a unital, semi-simple subalgebra of $\mm_n$ that admits the compression property.
+Assume as well that $\mc{A}$ is in reduced block upper triangular form with respect to some orthogonal decomposition $\bigoplus_{i=1}^m\mc{V}_i$ of $\cc^n$.
+By Theorem~\ref{every algebra is similar to an unhinged algebra}, $\mc{A}$ is similar to $\mc{B}\coloneqq BD(\mc{A})$.
+It therefore suffices to prove that $\mc{B}$ is similar to an algebra of the form prescribed in (ii).